 An overview of the project is presented by the CPM and the project owner.
-Communicated information includes the power plant location, size, design basis, special technology, and other general project data.
+Communicated information includes the Project location, size, design basis, special technology, and other general project data.
 Presented during this discussion are project stakeholder expectations.
 All attendees have a chance to provide input from their project responsibility perspective.
 This interaction eliminates surprises during the project.
-Special COC compliance issues and timeframes for completion are normally discussed.
+Special